brandkap/brandkap.github.io/work/connect-our-kids.md

 ## Reviewing existing designs

-The desktop tools were reviewed in depth to make sure we transferred all necessary components.
+The desktop tools were reviewed in-depth to make sure we transferred all necessary components.
 For each feature of the ConnectOurKids website notes were made of the layout, typography, colors, and flows.
-This review helped us brainstorm ways to convert the layout to mobile and find areas to incorporate improvements on the designs.
+This review helped us brainstorm ways to convert the layout to mobile and find areas to incorporate improvements in the designs.
 Here are the desktop versions of the two main tools:

 {%
   include